• Skip to primary navigation

 PC sticks have much more limited memory and power than a standard PC, which means they will feel sluggish.
 While they are ideal if you want to share documents or presentations on the big screen, you won’t really want to complete complex PC tasks on a PC stick.

-1. Fire TV Stick 4K – Best TV Stick For Streaming
+1. Fire TV Stick 4K

-Fire TV Stick 4K – Best TV Stick For Android (Runner-Up)If you are looking for a TV stick specifically for streaming, you won’t find anything better than the Amazon Fire Stick 4K.
+If you are looking for a TV stick specifically for streaming, you won’t find anything better than the Amazon Fire Stick 4K.

 This is for the simple reason that it is one of the only Android TV sticks or TV boxes for under $100 that will unlock the most popular streaming services – Netflix and Amazon Prime Video – in 4K.

-While other devices might have the tech under the hood to deliver full 4K, these streaming services are sluggish in authorizing 4K access to their 4K content to any but the big-name hardware manufacturers.
+While other devices might have the tech under the hood to deliver the full 4K, these streaming services are sluggish in authorizing 4K access to their 4K content to any but the big-name hardware manufacturers.
 That means that most of the affordable Android TV devices are not on the list.

-If you want access to these services in 4K for less than $100, the Fire Stick 4K at about $50 is your only choice to make the most of your 4K TV and Dolby Digital sound set up.
+If you want access to these services in 4K for less than $100, the Fire Stick 4K at about $50 is your only choice to make the most of your 4K TV and Dolby Digital sound setup.

 The Fire Stick 4K comes with a lot of other nice features too.
 It has full voice command with the Amazon Alexa remote, and you can integrate the stick with your Alexa smart home system if you have one set up.